-Our designs offer you the exciting possibility of creating your own look, whether you need your mission statement in reception, refitting a pub or restaurant.
+Our designs offer you the exciting possibility of creating your own look, whether you need your mission statement at home or at work in reception, refitting a pub or restaurant.
 Whether you want a beautifully subtle bedroom, lounge, or to go one step further with your open-plan Kitchen-diner-lounge.

 Made in England.

 Contact Claire Swindale to discuss [email protected] or 07747 567 732

 We regret we cannot offer refunds as these lads are printed to order.
 Colours may vary from your screen.

 Full Collection; Staffordshire Dogtooth / Benches / Tea Cups / Wimbledon Strawberries / Telephone Box / Elizabeth’s Crown / Pearly Guild / Bearskin / British Bull Dog / Drag Queen / SexSexSex / SexVidsToysMags / Pigeons Dance / Bowler Hat / Pigeons Fly / Graffiti Heart / Bob the Cat / Collie Dog

 The copyright on all the designs on this site belongs to Claire Swindale

 The Queen’s Guard is the name given to the contingent of infantry responsible for guarding Buckingham Palace and St James’s Palace (including Clarence House) in London.They provide sentries during the day and night, and during the latter hours they patrol the grounds of the Palace.
 Until 1959, the sentries at Buckingham Palace were stationed outside the fence.
 This stopped following an incident involving a female tourist and a Coldstream Guardsman – due to the continued pestering of tourists and sightseers, the guardsman kicked the tourist on the ankle as he marched.
 The tourist made a complaint to the police and, despite sympathy, the sentry was confined to barracks for ten days.